 The Truth and the Myth

 If there is one thing that gets me very angry it is when myth is presented as fact.
-As both a university-trained scientist with a master's degree, a system's analysist and as pastor, I take a very great interest in the science of origins.
-Even before I became a Christian I was baffled by the so-called "theory" of Evolution.
+Though I am a Pastor, I also studied to be a Biochemist at Oxford University, England, and thereafter trained as a Systems Analyst.
+I was a science educator for over 20 years.
+Even before I became a Christian I was baffled by the so-called 'theory' of Evolution.
 The fact of the matter is that there isn't one -- its a myth clothed in the language of science without an iota of proof or direct evidence.
 Worse, the myth has now become a matter of pure faith for its proponents -- it is the RELIGION OF ATHEISM, and it is wholly unscientific.
 As the following article that I have adapted shows, evolution is a myth imposed by force by a tiny minority in control of our educational system.
-That they have the power they do is both an historical quirk and a gross injustice to the truth.
-However, we must deal with reality and use the truth as our weapon to finally demolish and bury this stupid fairy tale which no unblinkered, thinking person can be expected to swallow.
+That they have the power they do is both an historical quirk and a gross injustice to the emet (truth).
+However, we must deal with reality and use the emet (truth) as our weapon to finally demolish and bury this stupid fairy tale which no unblinkered, thinking person can be expected to swallow.
 Though this article is a little technical it bears seeing through.
 If we are to demolish the strongholds of unreason and deception it is necessary to invest a little effort in order to become acquainted with the ways of error.
 I pray this article will be insightful.

-"All reputable evolutionary biologists now agree that the evolution of life is directed by the process of natural selection, and by nothing else."1 With these words Sir Julian Huxley summed up the consensus of learned opinion at the Darwin Centennial Celebration in 1959.
+"All reputable evolutionary biologists now agree that the evolution of life is directed by the process of natural selection, and by nothing else" .
+With these words Sir Julian Huxley summed up the consensus of learned opinion at the Darwin Centennial Celebration in 1959.

 Among the eminent biologists and evolutionists attending the celebration, great confidence prevailed that the origin of living species was now almost fully understood.
 Evolutionists had clearly established that all living organisms had gradually evolved through small variations in form and function, slowly accumulating, generation by generation, over a vast span of geological time.
 Geneticists had shown that all biological variations arose from random genetic accidents called mutations.
 Evolutionary theorists, building on this finding, had clearly identified Darwinian natural selection as the sole guiding force that sorted out these variations and thereby moulded the diverse forms of living beings.
 Although many minute details certainly remained to be worked out, scientists believed they had arrived at an essentially complete understanding of life and its historical development.